Metro – Sunset Transmission Line Project

 Q. What changes have you made with your approach to this project, based on community feedback?

-A. Avista appreciates the feedback we’ve received about this project over the past three months.
+A. Avista appreciates the feedback we received about this project during the comment period (Jan 1 – March 17, 2023).
 We want to do the best job we can balancing the needs of the project with the desires of key stakeholders, including trail users and those who live near the transmission line.
-Based on input, we have made some key changes to our project approach, including the goal to minimize ground disturbance by proceeding with the softest, lightest touch possible.
-These key changes include:

 - We identified three structures (2/4, 2/5, 2/6) where crews could helicopter in the new poles.
 We can’t utilize this approach with every structure given the proximity to homes.